za3k/qr-backup/docs/USAGE.md

     --filename FILENAME
         Set the restored filename.
 Max 32 chars.
         Default: same as <FILE>
+    --human-readable-stdout
+        Prints the raw QR code data to stdout.
+        Also includes current date, input_filename, and sha256 hash
+        Default: disabled
     --instructions page|cover|both|none
         Sets how frequently the instructions are printed.
 If 'cover' or 'both' is selected, more verbose instructions will be printed on the cover